Solid yachting experience

-Nope.
-We’ll give you tips that we’ve gleaned over the years – go to our “tips” page, but we will not write your CV.
+No. We’ll give you tips that we’ve gleaned over the years – go to our TIPS page, but we will not write your CV.
 In fact, it is important that your CV be in your voice, so we will not correct spelling or grammar either.

 You don’t.
 As far as we are concerned, as long as you don’t tell us to remove your file, you are interested in our bringing you options that are in line with your career goals.

 When we check in with you, or when we send you a potential spot, just tell us.
 We’ll mark you happy but we will still want to bring you things that make sense….maybe touching base with you the next season.
 We really do want to hear about your success even if they are not from us and we always want to know if you get promoted or score a new license!